Federal labour standards for interns and student interns

 Labour standards for interns

-As an intern, you receive full protections under Part III of the Canada Labour Code (Code), and your internship has no minimum or maximum duration.
-You must also be paid at least the minimum wage.
+As an intern, you receive full protections under the Code, and your internship does not need to have a minimum or maximum duration.
+You must be paid at least the minimum wage.

 Consult the Federal Labour Standards to know your rights and protections.